 And, to be honest, we have to say that these electric scooters are fun to ride and the rental systems are so easy that it’ s no wonder that the famously tech-friendly Zurchers love them.
 Here’s how it works.
 Simply download the respective app, sign up with your phone number and/or email address, enter your credit card details and you’re all set.
 The app guides you to the closest scooter and then you unlock it by either scanning a QR code or by pressing a button in the app.
 Then simply hop on, accelerate with your foot for a few steps and then press the acceleration lever on the right side of the handlebar.
-Slow down with the break on the left side or you can also step on the fender on the back of your scooter on some models.
+Slow down with the break on the left side (sometimes there are breaks on both sides) or you can also step on the fender on the back of your scooter on some models.

 “The use of sidewalks is off limits, but no one seems to care.”

 Scooters can reach speeds of up to 20kph, which is quite fast enough (believe us).
 You’re required to ride on the streets or to use bike lanes as sidewalks are officially off limits, but no one seems to care.
 Operators recommend that you use a helmet (but, once again, most people ignore this advice) and that you ride carefully.
 When you’re finished, simply park it as you would a bike (don’t block sidewalks) and make sure to end the ride in the app.